snork-nbl/OAuth-2.0/README.md

 ### constructor(*providerSettings, userSettings*)

 The constructor creates an instance of the *OAuth2.JWTProfile.Client* class.
-The first parameter, *providerSettings*, is a map that contains provider-specific settings:
+The first parameter, *providerSettings*, is a table that contains provider-specific settings:

 | Parameter | Type | Use | Description |
 | --- | --- | --- | --- |
 | *TOKEN_HOST* | String | Required | The token endpoint.
 This is used by the client to exchange an authorization grant for an access token, typically with client authentication |

-The second parameter, *userSettings*, defines a map with user- and application-specific settings:
+The second parameter, *userSettings*, defines a table with user- and application-specific settings:

 | Parameter | Type | Use | Description |
 | --- | --- | --- | --- |